-Melt remaining 4 tablespoons butter with 1 teaspoon olive oil in another heavy large skillet over medium-high heat.
-Add morels, garlic, and shallot.
+Melt remaining 2 tablespoons butter with 1 teaspoon olive oil in another heavy large skillet over medium heat.
+Add the reconstituted morels, garlic, and shallot.

 Sauté briefly, stirring frequently until shallot is translucent.
-Add wine and simmer until almost all liquid is absorbed, stirring frequently, about 13 minutes.
+Add the wine and simmer until almost all of the liquid has been absorbed, stirring frequently, about 12 minutes.
 Season with salt and pepper.

 Preheat oven to 500°F at least 30 minutes before baking.
 Preheat a large, heavy baking sheet or pizza stone in the oven.

 Roll out dough to about 1/4 inch on a lightly floured surface, allowing dough to rest a few minutes if it springs back.
 Lightly brush dough with olive oil.

 Scatter caramelized onions over the dough, then the morel mushrooms over onions.
 Scatter dollops of the goat cheese over the top.

 Using a pizza peel or inverted baking sheet, slide the pizza onto the preheated baking sheet or stone (this gives it a crisper bottom crust).

 Bake pizza 6 minutes, then rotate.
 Bake about 6 - 8 minutes longer, or until crust is golden brown.

 Carefully transfer pizza to cutting board.
 Let rest 1 minute.
 Slice into wedges and serve.

 Makes 1 large or 6 individual pizza crusts.